DeathWrench/Majora-s-Mask-N64-OST-to-3DS/README.md

 * Then you can run/install it in Citra.

 # Songs that can't be replaced.
 The shop music, boat ride, milk bar, and minigame music are mono and sound like they're playing out of a radio.
 For some reason unbeknownst to me.
-Porting the originals causes extreme audio bugs and crashes even when converted to mono.
+Porting the originals causes extreme audio bugs and sometimes crashes, even when converted to mono.
 If anyone can solve this mystery, I'll try and put them back in.

 # Tools used